-Figure 12 shows how our proposed policy behaves for the 1x request size.
+Figure 13 shows how our proposed policy behaves for the 1x request size.
 We see that our proposed policy successfully meets the T{95} SLA, but it clearly overshoots in terms of scaling up capacity when the request rate goes up.
 Thus, the proposed policy results in high power and resource consumption.
-One might think that this overshoot can be avoided by increasing the value of p, thus allowing n{srv} to be higher than 10.
-However, note that the T{95} in Figure 12 is already quite close to the 500ms SLA, and increasing the value of p beyond 10 can result in SLA violations.
+One might think that this overshoot can be avoided by packing more requests at each server, thus allowing n{srv} to be higher than 10.
+However, note that the T{95} in Figure 13 is already quite close to the 500ms SLA, and increasing the number of requests packed at a server beyond 10 can result in SLA violations.

-Figure 13 explains the overshoot in terms of scaling up capacity for our proposed policy.
+Figure 14 explains the overshoot in terms of scaling up capacity for our proposed policy.
 We see that when the request rate into a single server, r{srv} , doubles from 60 req/s to 120 req/s, n{srv} more than doubles from 10 to 32.
 Thus, our proposed policy scales up capacity by a factor of 3, whereas ideally capacity should only be scaled up by a factor of 2.
 Clearly our proposed policy does not work so well, even in the case where the request size is just 1x.